gfnork/js-nfc-wifi-parser/README.md

 Googling around should help you find the official document, the title is "Wi-Fi Protected Setup Specification Version 1.0h"

+# Try it

+Check out https://repl.it/E4HO/65 where a working copy of the source code can be played around with.

 ## Usage
 Simply inlude via